schell/prometheus/README.md

 A simple and modern, type safe, idiomatic Haskell client for [Prometheus](http://prometheus.io) monitoring.
 Specifically there is no use of unsafe IO or manual ByteString construction from lists of bytes.
-Batteries-included web server.  .
-[Usage Example]
+Batteries-included web server.
+Version 0.* supports Prometheus v1.0 and version 2.* supports Prometheus v2.0.

 - [Hackage Package](https://hackage.haskell.org/package/prometheus)
 - [Github](http://github.com/LukeHoersten/prometheus)